PinMeTo/documentation/README.md

 [Current version (v2.0)](docs/locations-v2.md)

-## Insights & Reviews API Reference
+## Insights for Google and Facebook API Reference

-Insights for Facebook and Reviews can be queried through the [API v2 GraphQL interface](docs/insights-v2.md).

-Ratings and Insights for Google and Facebook can be queried through the API v3 OpenAPI interface.
-Documentation for API v3 is found after logging in to the PinMeTo platform in [Listings](https://places.pinmeto.com/listings) under API > Documentation.
+Insights for Google and Facebook can be queried through the API v3 OpenAPI interface.
+Documentation for API v3 is found after logging in to the PinMeTo platform in [Account Settings](https://places.pinmeto.com/account-settings/) under API > Documentation.
+For testing purposes, some parameters will be filled with account data.

-If unable to login, use this link instead (https://api.pinmeto.com/documentation/v3/) to access page anonymously.
+If unable to login, use this link instead (https://api.pinmeto.com/documentation/v3/) to access the page anonymously.

+## Reviews API Reference

+Reviews can be queried through the [API v2 GraphQL interface](docs/insights-v2.md).

 ## Sample Code